yireo/yireo-slides/slides/yireo/explaining_upward.md

 # PWA Studio
 - Buildpack
   - Wrapper for Webpack
-- Venia Concept
+- Venia Concept theme
   - Template for your own React source
-- Venia UI components
+- Venia UI component library
   - Redux state management
   - Apollo client for GraphQL
 - Peregrine
+  - Collection of hooks and more
 - UPWARD

 ---